cosmos/sdk-tutorials/academy/golang-intro/4_control.md

 # Control Structures in Go

-Let's talk about control structures in Go.
+It is time to discuss control structures in Go.
 You will start with the `if` statement.

 ## `if` statement

-The syntax is:
+The syntax is as follows:

 ```golang
 if boolean_expression_1 {